jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ## DESCRIPTION
 Like `Start-Process` but exposes a few more low level options and focuses specifically on the Win32 API `CreateProcess` or `CreateProcessAsUser` when `-Token` is specified.

+Use [Invoke-ProcessEx](./Invoke-ProcessEx.md) to run a process and capture the output inline.

 ## EXAMPLES

 ### Example 1: Start a new console process